brunocampos01/machine-learning/README.md

 show_measures_spread(df_callcenter, *list_numerical_col)
 ```

 #### Covariance
-Measures the relationship between 2 or more variables
+Measures the relationship between 2 or more variables.

 How interpreter?
 <br/>